|

 \user /home/user/mail/in.backup

-The first line (\user) tells
+The first line (\user

-sendmail to deliver directly to the user's mail spool file using
+to the user's mail spool file using the

-the local delivery agent.
-The second line tells
+delivery agent.
+The second

 If the SafeFileEnvironment

-option is set, the user should be advised
+option is set, the user should be advised to specify the path

-to specify the path of that safe directory:
+of that safe directory:

-\user /arch/bob.backuphere /arch was specified by the SafeFileEnvironment option
+\user /arch/bob.backup here /arch was specified by the SafeFileEnvironment option

 When the SafeFileEnvironment

-option is used, the cooperation of the system administration may be needed
+option is used, the cooperation of the system administration

-if users are to have the capability of saving mail to files via the
+may be needed if users are to have the capability of saving

 file.